acll19/ephimeral-cronjob-operator/README.md

 # ephimeral-cronjob-operator

 This is a sample operator built with [Kopf](https://kopf.readthedocs.io).
-Manages a Kubernetes custom resource called `EphimeralCronJob` which takes a cron expression and a number of times you want the job to run.
+The operator manages a Kubernetes custom resource called `EphimeralCronJob` which takes a cron expression and a number of times you want the job to run.

 ## Example